girl with wavy brown hair and a shocked expression, cold sweats

 Anxiety

-If you suffer from things like anxiety attacks or PTSD triggers, then you’re much more likely to experience cold sweats.
+If you suffer from anxiety attacks or PTSD triggers, you're more likely to experience both cold sweats and anxiety sweating.

 Medication